-This new Garden is set in part of the old Palace Gardens, site of the massive Garden Palace that was built to house the Great International Exhibition of 1879-80, and which was totally destroyed by fire in 1882.
+The Palace Rose Garden is set in part of the old Palace Gardens, site of the massive Garden Palace that was built to house the Sydney International Exhibition of 1879-80.

 Although a catastrophic fire destroyed the Garden Palace in 1882, the garden features a delightful and historically significant Shelter Pavilion (1897).
 The pavilion was designed by Government Architect Walter Vernon and constructed with local Port Jackson sandstone.